netdata/netdata/docs/cloud/alerts-configuration-manager.md

 ![Alert Name, Description and Summary Section](https://github.com/netdata/netdata/assets/96257330/50680344-ccd9-439d-80f7-7f26f217a842)

   - **Alert Template Name**: This field uniquely identifies an alert and corresponds to the [template](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-alarm-or-template) field of the Alert configuration.
 The Alerts Configuration Manager provides a default name for an Alert template but we recommend you to modify this to have a meaningful name for your configured alert.
-  - **Alert Template Description**: This field provides a description to the alert and corresponds to the [info](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-info) line of the Alert configuration.
+  - **Alert Template Description**: This field describes the alert and corresponds to the [info](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-info) line of the Alert configuration.
-  - **Alert Summary**: This field enables the users to customise a title for the Alert Notifications (via [Notification integrations](https://learn.netdata.cloud/docs/alerting/notifications/centralized-cloud-notifications)) and corresponds to the [summary](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-summary) line of the Alert configuration.
+  - **Alert Summary**: This field enables the users to customize a title for the Alert Notifications (via [Notification integrations](https://learn.netdata.cloud/docs/alerting/notifications/centralized-cloud-notifications)) and corresponds to the [summary](https://learn.netdata.cloud/docs/alerting/health-configuration-reference#alert-line-summary) line of the Alert configuration.

 - **Alert Type**
 ![Alert Type](https://github.com/netdata/netdata/assets/96257330/c8d83a65-90e7-4b03-9279-585abb359662)